 What is a chest infection?

-A chest infection is an infection in the lungs or lower airways.
+A chest infection is an infection of the lungs.

-Chest infections can be spread to other people when an infected person coughs or sneezes.
+Chest infections can be spread to others when an infected person coughs or sneezes.

 - babies and young children

 - elderly people

 - people with long-term health conditions or weakened immune systems